apify/apify-docs-v2/sources/platform/web_scraping_101/web_scraping_techniques.md

 # Web scraping techniques

+**An introduction to the methods you can use to extract data from websites.
+Analyze web pages for hidden elements to find the most effective approach.**

+---

 This article provides a quick summary of ways websites structure and send their information.
 Knowing these techniques will help you extract data quicker and more efficiently.

 You can find more in-depth discussion and code examples for all the techniques in [this](https://blog.apify.com/web-scraping-in-2018-forget-html-use-xhrs-metadata-or-javascript-variables-8167f252439c) article.